Best Coffee places in downtown Reykjavik

 Their website

-This is a favorite hangout for many artists, writers and simply lovers of good coffee since it’s opening in 1958.
-The style hasn’t changed much and guest can admire the Art Deco interior.
+This is a favorite hangout for many artists, writers and simply lovers of good coffee since its opening in 1958.
+The style hasn’t changed at all, and guests can admire the Mid-Century Modern interior.
 I recommend the Icelandic Waffles to go with the coffee

 Opening hours: